Los Banos Car Accident and Personal Injury Lawyer

 - Underinsured Motorist Coverage: If a negligent driver carries the minimum liability coverage required by California law, $15,000 may not be enough to cover your medical expenses, lost wages, and pain and suffering.
 When that happens, you may be able to file a claim under your own underinsured motorist coverage to supplement any personal injury damages that are not covered by the other driver.

-- Other Coverage: An experienced Los Banos auto accident attorney will review your car insurance policy to determine whether different types of benefits are available to you, such as medical payments coverage (MedPay), collision, and comprehensive.
+- Other Coverage: An experienced accident attorney will review your car insurance policy to determine whether different types of benefits are available to you, such as medical payments coverage (MedPay), collision, and comprehensive.

-A Los Banos car accident lawyer with years of legal experience will work with medical providers and other experts to determine the full extent of your damages.
-Economic and non-economic damages to which you may recover include, but are not limited to:
+A car accident lawyer in Los Banos with years of experience handling injury cases like yours will work with medical providers and expert witnesses to determine the full extent of your losses.

 - Past and future medical bills, including ambulance transportation, emergency room treatment, hospital stays, doctor visits, surgeries, imaging, and more.